Spring Health Clients

 Why Clients Reach Out

-• ADHD or executive-function challenges
+• ADHD or executive-function overwhelm

-• Burnout and work-related stress
+• Burnout and work-related pressure that’s flattening their spark

-• Recovery from people-pleasing or perfectionism
+• Recovery from people-pleasing, perfectionism, or old survival patterns

-• Compassion or leadership fatigue
+• Compassion fatigue or leadership exhaustion

 How Coaching Can Help